Employers’ Guide to Forced Annual Leave

 Forced annual leave is commonly used around public holidays such as Christmas and Easter, when employees often wish to take time off to celebrate or relax anyway.
 Businesses may find their workload slows because their customers and clients are also taking a break, so it may be financially beneficial to close temporarily and give staff a break.
 This is called a shutdown period.
 Some employers base this decision on workforce requests to take annual leave, with more staff wanting to take time off than the lowest number required to keep their business open and running efficiently.

-However, annual leave may also be directed to employees when their entitlements have accrued to a level that may affect the business or their long-term performance.
+However, employees may be directed to take annual leave when their entitlements have accrued to a level that may affect the business or their long-term performance.

 What to expect from employees?